yeabsira-mesfin/ClassDemo/README.md

-This project shows the optional use of class components in react.js compared to functional components.
+This project shows the optional use of class components react.js compared to functional components.